 The process by which mRNA is translated into a protein is a highly energetic and meticulous process that is essential for life.
-However, protein synthesis can also be usurped by cancer to drive cellular transformation, uncontrolled proliferation, evasion of apoptosis, metastasis, and drug resistance (Hsieh et al. Cancer Cell 2010, Hsieh et al. Science Signaling 2015).
-Work from our laboratory indicates that transcription factors utilize the translation apparatus to shape the cellular proteome (Liu and Horn et al. Science Translational Medicine 2019).
-Interestingly, this relationship can be co-opted to drive specific cancer behavior at a molecular, cellular, and organismal level in prostate cancer.
+However, protein synthesis can also be usurped by cancer to drive cellular transformation, uncontrolled proliferation, evasion of apoptosis, metastasis, and drug resistance.
+Work from our laboratory indicates that transcription factors utilize the translation initiation apparatus to shape the cellular proteome (Liu and Horn et al. Science Translational Medicine 2019).
+Also, chromatin remodelers play a critical role in regulating ribosome speed (Jana et al. Cancer Cell 2023).
+Importantly, these relationships constrain clonal outgrowth or can be co-opted to drive specific cancer behavior at a molecular, cellular, and organismal level in cancer.

 mRNA specific translation is the mechanism by which distinct mRNAs are preferentially translated to control cellular phenotypes.
 This can be mediated through the protein synthesis apparatus or changes in mRNA sequence and structure.
 Our laboratory has been fascinated by the untranslated regions (UTRs) of mRNAs, which are necessary for mRNA metabolism and efficient protein synthesis (Hsieh et al. Nature 2012).
 Surprisingly, their functionality remains poorly understood particularly in the disease context.
 Thus, we are deeply investigating how UTR dynamics tune gene expression to impact the multistep process of cancer initiation and progression (Liu and Horn et al. Science Translational Medicine 2019, Schuster and Hsieh Trends in Cancer 2019, Lim et al. Nature Communications 2021).